-- 3.5.3.4 Structure: The Committee shall consist of the MDC Chair, a representative from each of the three Areas (as selected by each Area Chair), and other members appointed by the MDC Chair, as needed. - 3.5.3.5 Communications: The MDC Chair shall attend the IEEE Canada Board Spring meeting.
+- 3.5.3.4 Structure: The Committee shall consist of the MDC Chair, the MDC Vice-Chair, a representative from each of the three Areas (as selected by each Area Chair), and other members appointed by the MDC Chair, as needed. - 3.5.3.5 Communications: The MDC Chair shall attend the IEEE Canada Board Spring meeting.